axone-protocol/docs/docs/whitepaper/solution.md

 **What's the purpose ?**
 **Creating a general purpose Ecosysteme that enables XaaS integration** Anything that is presented to the Protocol as a Service, whatever it does, wherever it is hosted or deployed (in the cloud or on premise), whoever provides it, it can be used by the Protocol.
 Therein lies **the integration power of the protocol**, which brings infinite scalability and extensibility to the entire Axone ecosystem.
-The description of each resources referenced on the protocol ensures their proper processing by the different entities of the protocol.
+The description of each resource referenced on the protocol ensures their proper processing by the different entities of the protocol.

 ![solution-3](/img/content/whitepaper/solution-3.webp)